 - Space for you to customize things to fit your needs

 - Differentiation strategies such as letting students choose their own homework assignment

 The plan includes a suggested homework assignment that involves creating a special “sight-reading assignment” in addition to a regular assignment.
 The homework also suggests building a custom rubric so students can assess themselves in the comments section.

 To complete their tasks, your students will submit the sight-reading assignment at the beginning of their practice session as a diagnostic assessment, then submit a “final” take so that you – and they – can hear the progress made during the practice session.

-Again, even you don’t have SmartMusic today, you can easily get started with TEACH Free and make this the first lesson.
+Again, even you don’t have SmartMusic today, you can easily get started free and make this the first lesson.